-30. Concerns about staff and safeguarding practices
+31. Concerns about staff and safeguarding practices

-If a staff member has concerns about another member of staff (including supply staff and volunteers), it will be raised with the headteacher.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Headteacher.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.
-(Mrs L Kitto lisakitto@allhallows.lancs.sch.uk)
+Our Chair of Governors is Mrs Lisa Kitto (lisakitto@allhallows.lancs.sch.uk)

-Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed.
 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-31. Allegations of abuse against staff and low-level concerns
+32. Allegations of abuse against staff and low-level concerns